PaNOSC-ViNYL/ase/doc/ase/calculators/FHI-aims.rst

 Example
 =======

-As an example, here is the simplest possible setup to obtain the geometry of a water molecule, starting from an extremely simplified geometry
+As an example, here is a possible setup to obtain the geometry of a water molecule:

 .. literalinclude:: H2O_aims.py